Abuelseaoud/Embedded-Systems-Development-Task/README.md

 # Embedded-Systems-Development-Task

+## Description
-Arduino code control reading from sensors continuously  and change led state with interrupt
+Arduino project  control reading from sensors continuously  and change led state without any conflict

+## Specifications
+#### the project contains:
+* intput hardware interrupt pin .
+* output digital pin controlled by ISR.
+* input analog pin connected to temperature pin and being read by software interrupt.

+##  instructions for setting the app